ArchRafail/ArchRafail/README.md

 ### :man_technologist: About Me :
 I am a Full-stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Ivano-Frankivsk, Ukraine.
-- :telescope: I’m looking for a job as a Frontend, Backend or Full-stack Developer.
+- :telescope: I’m looking for a job as a Front-end, Back-end or Full-stack Developer.
 - :zap: In my free time, I read a lot of articles about Java, Spring Framework and Angular.
 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/roman-bylo-b5638110a/)